canonical/jenkins-k8s-operator/src-docs/jenkins.py.md

 is_storage_ready(container: Container) → bool
 ```

-Return whether the Jenkins home storage is mounted.
+Return whether the Jenkins home directory is mounted and owned by jenkins.